NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 	$U/_sleep\
 ```

-d.
+c.
 Run `QEMU`

 ```SHELL
 make CPUS=1 qemu / make qemu
 ```

-e.
+d.
 Input `sleep 20` to test if the `sleep(...)` is called.
 If the programme is correct, there will be a pause before the next `$` appears.
 N.B. one tick clock is not necessarily equivalent to a second.

 ```txt
 $ sleep 20